-Petitioner Father J.H., by counsel Scott A. Shough, appeals the Circuit Court of Marion County's November 18, 2016, order denying his "motion for reconsideration" of a March 11, 2016, order accepting his voluntary relinquishment of parental rights to then one-year-old S.H.
-The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee Niezgoda, filed a response in support of the circuit court's order.
-The guardian ad litem ("guardian"), Terri L. Tichenor, filed a response on behalf of the child in support of the circuit court's order.
-On appeal, petitioner argues that the circuit court erred in finding that the relinquishment of parental rights was voluntary and free from duress and/or fraud.2
+Petitioner Mother C.H., by counsel Holly Wolfe Hinerman, appeals the Circuit Court of Marion County's November 18, 2016, order denying her "motion for reconsideration" of a March 11, 2016, order accepting her voluntary relinquishment of parental rights to then fouryear-old C.M. and then one-year-old S.H.1 The West Virginia Department of Health and Human Resources ("DHHR"), by counsel Lee Niezgoda, filed a response in support of the circuit court's order.
+The guardian ad litem ("guardian"), Terri L. Tichenor, filed a response on behalf of the children in support of the circuit court's order.
+On appeal, petitioner argues that the circuit court erred in finding that the relinquishment of her parental rights was voluntary and free from duress and/or fraud.2